adam2am/anti-mouse/less-motion/#features.md

 # Currently
 - antimouse gui
         >> some progress
+        - sometimes it's going to 2nd letter (AB) it would go B as a collumn
-        - sometimes it would confuse my taps i would do GM it would go M collumn first, then to G collumn
+        - sometimes it would confuse my taps i would do GM it would go G collumn first, then back to M collumn instead of GM cell
+                ex: now whats happeniing
+                        I>I>D>F == and it should do
+                        -- II >> DF cell
+                        But its doing
+                        -- II >> Dcollumn >> Fcollumn

         - now it's turning off functionality when pressed button outside of the current layout (k) == improvement angle
         - 2nd monitor support
         - CAPSLOCK STILL getting turned (kekw)
+        - as well as space randomly

+        - 1пн/2вт instead of пн/вт